-Misplaced loyalties can also happen within organisations, leaving us compromised and disappointed.
+Misplaced or misguided loyalties can also happen within organisations, leaving us compromised and disappointed.
 Unfortunately, misplaced loyalty if continually repeated, can leave us questioning the very reason why we continue to put ourselves out there, being loyal to those who have a different agenda.

 There’s one thing about being loyal to someone who isn’t loyal that’s bad enough, but choosing to remain silent is another, particularly when we know we’re hurting and we should speak out.
 When it comes to family or friends, where loyalty means equality, this may never materialise when it comes to misplaced loyalty.